erikkurcz/notes/day1/afternoon/microsoft_streaming_culture/notes.md

 * 'Linux is a cancer...' -- Steve Balmer, 2001
 * Culture had lots of pressure to deliver (in a timely manner)
   * Some think collaboration is slower as a result
-* Lots of super smart people, but lack of trust and awareness
+* Lots of super smart people, but lack of trust and awareness in some cases - though this is changing

 ## Successes and Failures with Microsoft + ASF
 * Failures :(